-If you run a deprecated version of Azure AD Connect you may not have the latest security fixes, performance improvements, troubleshooting and diagnostic tools and service enhancements, and if you require support we may not be able to provide you with the level of service your organization needs.
+If you run a retired version of Azure AD Connect you may not have the latest security fixes, performance improvements, troubleshooting and diagnostic tools and service enhancements, and if you require support we may not be able to provide you with the level of service your organization needs.

 Please refer to this article to learn more about how to upgrade Azure AD Connect to the latest version.

 For version history information on retired versions, see Azure AD Connect version release history archive

 The Azure AD Connect sync V2 endpoint API is now available in these Azure environments:

 - Azure Commercial